jordwalke/FaxJs/README.md

 ##Backend processing
-This packaging of Fax uses browserify to run commonjs modules in the browser.
+This packaging of FaxJs uses browserify to run commonjs modules in the browser.
 An example server.js node.js file and demo.html is given that will automatically package up these modules into browser ready components.
 In addition, the server.js also performs code transformations to make tail constructors faster